Homestead Extension of Florida's Turnpike: History

-After the Turnpike mainline was completed in 1964, the Turnpike Authority (precursor to Florida's Turnpike Enterprise) explored several extensions to the Turnpike system, including an expressway in western Dade County from Florida City to the Turnpike mainline at the Dade/Broward county line.
+After the turnpike mainline was completed in 1964, the turnpike authority (precursor to Florida's Turnpike Enterprise) explored several extensions to the turnpike system, including an expressway in western Dade County from Florida City to the turnpike mainline at the Dade–Broward county line.
 Construction on the tollway began in July 1971.
-The northernmost thirteen miles of the tollway between US 27 and the Turnpike mainline was open to traffic on May 1, 1973, at a cost of $22 million and a $0.40 toll to motorists.
-During the first half of 1974, the expressway between Campbell Drive (SW 312th Street) and US 27 was opened in five stages, with the road running uninterrupted from the Turnpike in Miramar to Homestead on May 20, 1974, with the last section to Florida City connecting to US 1 completed later in 1974.
+The northernmost 13 mi of the tollway between US 27 and the turnpike mainline were opened to traffic on May 1, 1973, at a cost of $22 million and a $0.40 toll to motorists.
+During the first half of 1974, the expressway between Campbell Drive (SW 312th Street) and US 27 was opened in five stages; the road running uninterrupted from the turnpike in Miramar to Homestead on May 20, 1974, with the last section to Florida City to US 1 completed later in 1974.
 The total toll of the expressway was $0.80.
-The HEFT has used mile-based exit numbers and an open toll collection system since its opening; both concepts that were implemented on the Turnpike mainline in the late 1980s and early 1990s.
+The HEFT has used mile-based exit numbers and an open toll collection system since its opening; both concepts that were implemented on the rurnpike mainline in the late 1980s and early 1990s.

 On April 27, 1986, the Okeechobee toll plaza opened with a $.25 toll, with this the toll plaza at the US 27 exit was removed.
 Tolls at the Miramar plaza were also lowered from $.40 to $.25.

-On February 2, 1989, tolls on the Expressway doubled from $1.00 to $2.00, with $.50 being charged at each toll plaza.
-Toll hikes, raising the cost of travelling the expressway from $2 to $3 were supposed to take effect on the Homestead Extension in 1993 to match the rest of the Turnpike, but Hurricane Andrew's impact in the area in 1992 had the state delay toll hikes on the highway until July 9, 1995.
+On February 2, 1989, tolls on the expressway doubled from $1.00 to $2.00, with $.50 charged at each toll plaza.
+Toll hikes, raising the cost of traveling the expressway from $2 to $3 were supposed to take effect on the Homestead Extension in 1993 to match the rest of the turnpike, but Hurricane Andrew's impact in the area in 1992 had the state delay toll hikes on the highway until July 9, 1995.

-In 1997, the Bird Road toll plaza was reconfigured to a two part form to accommodate the then-bottleneck section of the expressway.
+In 1997, the Bird Road toll plaza was reconfigured to a two-part form to accommodate the then-bottleneck section of the expressway.